Terms & Conditions

 10.5 We may:

-- extract and compile statistical and other commercial information from Your Content, as well as from data related to the performance, operation and use of the Services or prepare, use and disclose data from the Services (including aggregated and de-identified information using information and materials used or developed in the performance of the Services) for security and operations management, to support data driven functionality, to create statistical analyses, for research and development purposes, benchmarking and for internal or external quality assurance, business development, service and product improvement and risk management purposes.
+- extract and compile statistical and other commercial information from Your Content, as well as from data related to the performance, operation and use of the Services or Use data from the Services (including aggregated and de-identified information using information and materials used or developed in the performance of the Services) for security and operations management, to support data driven functionality, to create statistical analyses, for research and development purposes, benchmarking and for internal or external quality assurance, business development, service and product improvement.
 For the purposes of this paragraph, “aggregated and de-identified” means that your identity, or information relating specifically to you, cannot reasonably be ascertained;

-- refer to, use and disclose knowledge, experience and skills of general application gained through the provision of the Services;
+- refer to, use and disclose knowledge, experience and skills of general application gained through the provision of the Services and Support Services;

-- use, and disclose to Microsoft any technical information that we derive from providing the Services related to our technology for problem resolution, troubleshooting, functionality enhancements and fixes, or for our knowledge base;
+- use, and disclose to Microsoft any technical information that we derive from providing the Services and Support Services related to our technology for problem resolution, troubleshooting, functionality enhancements and fixes, or for our knowledge base;

-- refer to and use your name, contact details, logo and a description of the Services for marketing purposes; and
+- refer to and use your name, contact details, logo and a description of the Services and Support Services for marketing purposes; and

 - agree with you other uses of your Personal Information and Confidential Information from time to time.